Hypergamy is a fundamental, innate female drive, to seek men who are “better than they are”.

 And that makes sense from a hypergamy perspective: women seek men from higher social classes.
-And men from lower classes simply have a lot more men that score higher than them.
+And men from lower classes simply have a lot more men who score higher than them.

 So here is your first clue about not being cheated: to reduce your risk of cheating, be a high-status man.

 Researchers point out that higher risks of non-paternity also happen in non-married couples, couples who are often physically distant, and couples with concurrent partners (no shit Sherlock, eh? :).